Online Therapy Support To Reduce Alcohol Use

 Online therapy can help those living with alcohol use disorder decrease their drinking.
 Other ways to cut back can include setting goals for drinking in moderation, limiting alcohol exposure, scheduling a break from alcohol, tracking alcohol consumption to discover patterns, and embracing persistence if relapses occur.

 If you are struggling with alcohol addiction, choosing online therapy can be a convenient and effective option.
 Begin therapy by scheduling online sessions with a certified addiction professional who can guide you through the treatment process.
-Online therapy websites offer online counseling, phone calls, and family therapy sessions to address substance abuse and mental health disorders.
+Online therapy websites offer online counseling, phone calls, and family therapy sessions to address substance use concerns and mental health disorders.
 Don't let in-person therapy availability hinder you from getting the help you need.

 Alcohol dependence: An overview